Lecture Notes in Cosmology: Big-Bang Nucleosynthesis

 reinserts into play another proton, which helps in capturing neutrons, thus lowering their number.

-The right way to calculate the abundances of the light elements produced during BBN is to consider all the coupled Boltzmann equations for all the relevant reactions taking place.
-This is, of course, done numerically and the standard code is Wagoner's one \cite{Wagoner:1972jh} (there has been refinements since then).
+The correct way to calculate the abundances of the light elements produced during BBN is to consider all the coupled Boltzmann equations for all relevant reactions taking place.
+This is, of course, done numerically \cite{Wagoner:1972jh}.

-We now show that correcting $X_n = 0.15$ by taking into account only the $\beta$-decay gives a result which is in surprising agreement with the more reliable one which takes into account all the reactions.
+We now show that correcting $X_n = 0.15$ by taking into account only the $\beta$-decay gives a result that is surprisingly in agreement with the more reliable result that takes into account all the reactions.

-What we have to do is to weigh $X_n = 0.15$ with $\exp(-t_{\rm BBN}/\tau_n)$,\footnote{This exponential weight comes from Poisson distribution, which governs stochastic processes such as the $\beta$-decay.
-We derive it in Chapter \ref{Chap:Appendix}.} where $t_{\rm BBN}$ is the time corresponding to $k_{\rm B}T_{\rm BBN} = 0.07$ MeV, i.e. the time at which BBN starts.
+What we have to do is weigh $X_n = 0.15$ with $\exp(-t_{\rm BBN}/\tau_n)$,\footnote{This exponential weight comes from the Poisson distribution, which governs stochastic processes such as the $\beta$-decay.
+We derive it in Appendix \ref{App:Poisson}} where $t_{\rm BBN}$ is the time corresponding to $k_{\rm B}T_{\rm BBN} = 0.07$ MeV, i.e., the time at which BBN starts.
 Moreover, we suppose that at this time all the free neutrons are immediately captured and produce Helium-4.
 Thereby, estimating $X_n$ gives a direct estimation of $X_{{}^4\rm He}$.

-At $k_{\rm B}T_{\rm BBN} = 0.07$ MeV, electrons and positrons have already annihilated.
+At $k_{\rm B}T_{\rm BBN} = 0.07$ MeV, electrons and positrons are quite non-relativistic and their annihilation has not yet started.
 Therefore, the effective relativistic degrees of freedom are: